 - Mix in peas and cook for 7 minutes until mince and pea are cooked.

-- If the curry is dry add half cup or more water to adjust the consistency of mince curry to personal preference.
+- If you like gravy add ½ cup water or adjust the consistency of keema to personal preference.
 (Skip adding water if you like dry gravy.)